 Tachibana-dori is a three-minute walk from Yotsubashi Station on the Yotsubashi Subway line, and around 20 minutes on foot from Shinsaibashi Station on the Midosuji Subway line.

 It's located directly west of the Amerikamura neighborhood.
-Cross Naniwa-suji street (the large boulevard west of Amerikamura), and look for the sign reading "Orange Street."
+Cross Yotsubashi-suji street (the large boulevard west of Amerikamura), and look for the sign reading "Orange Street."